Failure to face the truth

 Five Dysfunctions of a Team

-Possibly the most famous book on diagnosing problems in team dynamics, and building high-functioning teams, Five Dysfunctions by Patrick Lencioni starts with the observation that great teams are built in layers, each requiring the ones below it to be effective:
+Possibly the most famous book on diagnosing problems in team dynamics and building high-functioning teams, Five Dysfunctions by Patrick Lencioni starts with the observation that great teams are built in layers, each requiring the next to be effective:

 Exactly like Scott’s Radical Candor, it is critical that a team be capable of constructive conflict, “discussing the real issues,” facing the truth.
 That requires the team to first build trust, so that it is safe to have conflict.